How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

-Due to the manual focus of the microscope all Z-offsets should be set to a fixed value, if possible at 0.
+Due to the manual focus of the microscope, all Z-offsets should be set to a fixed value, if possible at 0.

-The toolhead move distance steps in X and Y are available in steps of 0.1, 0.01 and 0.001 .
+The toolhead move distance increments in X and Y are available in steps of 0.1, 0.01 and 0.001 .

 The digital microscope: